solliancenet/microsoft-postgresql-developer-guide/artifacts/01-ClassicDeploy/README.md

 ## Manual Deployment

 The above resources were deployed as part of the ARM template and supporting scripts.
-In order to setup a developer machine, do the following in order to get the machine setup:
+In order to setup a developer machine manually, do the following:

 ### Windows Setup